-First, I did some self-assessment and had to be realistic about a schedule I would actually want to stick to.
+First, I did some self-assessment and had to be realistic about a summer schedule I would actually want to stick to.
 For instance, I usually don’t enjoy running errands, especially with the kids in tow, so I knew it’d be best to get them all done in one day, instead of having to do errands on multiple days.

 I’m also someone who enjoys downtime and I believe there are benefits to not being on the go all the time, so I made sure to factor things like that in.
 I’m sure you’ll figure out a schedule that works for you and your family.